digitalbricklayer/techteapotcom/src/content/posts/the-evils-of-the-dashboard-merry-go-round.md

 ## The Problem

-I call this obsessive need to view all of my various dashboards my <strong>dashboard merry-go-round</strong>.
+I call this obsessive need to view all of my various dashboards my **dashboard merry-go-round**.

-The <em>merry-go-round</em> is particularly a problem with real time stats.
+The *merry-go-round* is particularly a problem with real time stats.
 When [Google Analytics implemented real time stats](http://analytics.blogspot.co.uk/2011/09/whats-happening-on-your-site-right-now.html) I guarantee that webmaster productivity plumeted the very next day.

-But the <em>merry-go-round</em> is not confined to Google Analytics or even website statistics.
+But the *merry-go-round* is not confined to Google Analytics or even website statistics.
 Any kind of statistics will do.

-It is a miracle I manage to do <strong>any</strong> work.
-One of the most seductive things about the constant dashboard <em>merry-go-round</em> is that it feels like work.
+It is a miracle I manage to do **any** work.
+One of the most seductive things about the constant dashboard *merry-go-round* is that it feels like work.
 There you are frantically pounding away quickly moving between your various dashboards.
 It even looks to everybody else like work.
 Your boss probably thinks you're being really productive.

-The problem is that there is <strong>no action</strong>.
-There is <strong>no end result</strong>.
+The problem is that there is **no action**.
+There is **no end result**.

-You log into Google Analytics, go to the "<em>Real-Time</em>" section, you discover that there are five people browsing your site.
+You log into Google Analytics, go to the "*Real-Time*" section, you discover that there are five people browsing your site.
 On pages X, Y, and Z.

 So what.
 You are not getting any actionable information from this.